A Day Without A Clock

 This exhibition follows DeepTime Collective’s immersive museum-wide day event, A Day Without a Clock, taking place on June 6, 2024.
 The exhibition features ceramic alternative timekeeping devices, ephemera from performances that visualize the shape of time, and artwork generated during a day of participatory events coauthored with diverse community partners.
 When combined, these alternative timekeeping objects and participatory activities reorient our relationship to time.

-As part of the day-long event on June 6, 2024, everyone who enters the museum (visitors, volunteers and even all museum staff), will be greeted with tools and instructions to cover the clocks on their screens and their wrists.
-The museum courtyard will be turned into a sundial, performers will visualize witnessing time through one’s body, community participants will have an open dialogue on the shape of time during a time-based lunch, historic timekeeping songs by laborers will be sung by community groups in unison, and sand timers will mark the approximate passage of the hours.
+As part of the day-long event on June 6, 2024, everyone who entered the museum (visitors, volunteers, and even all museum staff) was greeted with tools and instructions to cover the clocks on their screens and their wrists.
+The museum courtyard was turned into a sundial, performers embodied visual representations of time passing through one’s body, community participants hosted open dialogues on the shape of time during a time-based lunch, historic timekeeping songs by laborers were sung by community groups in unison, and sand timers marked the approximate passage of the hours.

 What is time without a clock?